MF4 decoder troubleshooting

 Test if invalid Parquet

 If you believe your issue relates to invalid Parquet files being generated, we recommend that you test this locally.
-Specifically, you can download the free Tad viewer and test if the Parquet file opens as expected.
+Specifically, you can try opening the Parquet via Tad and test if it opens as expected.
 If not, we recommend contacting us as per below.

 Contact us

 If you are still unable to identify the root cause, please contact us and share the raw MF4 file, correctly named DBC file and details on the expected vs. observed output.
-If you are unable to share your entire DBC file, you can try creating a minimal/sanitized version of it that replicates the issue.
+If you are unable to share your entire DBC file, you can create a minimal/sanitized version that replicates the issue.